 Confirms the offender’s curfew compliance with expanded daily reporting features

 Strengthens supervision while reducing labor

-For more information about how SCRAMx works, play the video or download the SCRAMx Data Sheet.
+For more information about how SCRAM CAM works, play the video or download the SCRAM CAM Product Brochure.

 When an offender is convicted of DUI, domestic violence, or another alcohol-related offense, a typical condition of sentencing or probation is that the individual must stop drinking.
 To enforce this, courts traditionally looked to random testing methods (blood, breath, or urine) that measure sobriety at a specific “point in time.”